Michaelangel007/easing/README.md

 ![In Septic    graph](pics/07_in_septic.png)
 ![In Octic     graph](pics/08_in_octic.png)

-We'll discuss other variations but first we need to discuss an important concept.
+We'll discuss other variations later.

 ## Out